 No rest for the wicked, Lawrence is already eyeing up his next job to reroof the utility buildings so that water can be captured and gravity fed to the underground tank.
 There is a very real and exciting possibility of being completely off the public water mains in future.

-Resort manager Gillian Francis looks for feedback from guests to gauge if sustainability also makes good business sense.
+The resort manager looks for feedback from guests to gauge if sustainability also makes good business sense.
 Interestingly, North American visitors are particularly appreciative of their eco-initiatives.

 Guests say it is eye-opening to drive an electric vehicle, often for the first time.
 They seem to enjoy both the quietness and the surprising acceleration – for those lead-footed doubters!

 A core focus of Mana Tiaki Eco Certification is supporting local suppliers.
 Magic Reef’s new carport is decorated with stunning wooden art by local artist and sculptor Glenn Miller Hori.

 Rito supply the beauty room products and all of the bed covers are by Tivaevae Collectables.

 Eco-friendly cleaning products are sourced from Paradise Supplies plus coffee is provided by the Cook Islands Coffee Company.